VerifyTests/Verify/docs/combinations.md

 <!-- endSnippet -->

+## Column Alignment

+Key value are aligned based on type.

+ * Numbers (int, double, float etc) are aligned right
+ * All other types are aligned left

 ## CaptureExceptions

 By default exceptions are not captured.

-To enable exception capture use `captureExceptions = true`
+To enable exception capture use `captureExceptions = true`:

 <!-- snippet: CombinationSample_CaptureExceptions -->
 <a id='snippet-CombinationSample_CaptureExceptions'></a>